 Freekeh Porridge With Quinoa

-Why We Love It: A hot breakfast like Sweet Potato Soul's freekeh porridge topped with fresh fruit warms the belly as the temps drop.
+Why We Love It: Start a snow day with a hot, hearty breakfast like this recipe for freekeh porridge topped with fresh fruit.
 All you need is cracked freekeh, red or tricolor quinoa, the milk or mylk of your choice, seasonal fruit, and nuts.

-Pro Tip: Since freekeh is a Middle Eastern grain, keep with the theme and sweeten porridge with dates, like Jenné Claibrone of Sweet Potato Soul, does.
+Pro Tip: Since freekeh is a Middle Eastern grain, keep with the theme and sweeten the porridge with dates.

-The Recipe: Apple and Cardamom Croissant Bread Pudding
+The Recipe: Apple Croissant Bread Pudding by Food Republic

-Why We Love It: Spoon Fork Bacon's bread pudding gets a twist with a croissant base, and seasonal flavors with apple, cinnamon and cardamom; and a drizzle of caramel to top it all off.
-You'll also need heavy cream, eggs, butter, milk, brown sugar, and vanilla extract.
+Why We Love It: This bread pudding recipe gets a seasonal (and decadent) twist by coupling a croissant base with ingredients like cubed apples, apple butter, brandy, and cinnamon.
+You'll also need heavy cream, milk, eggs, butter, sugar, and vanilla extract.